stonefl/LearningHadoop2/README.md

 ## Section 2 Installing and Hands-on Hadoop

-### Downloading and Installing Cloudera Quickstart VM
+### Section 2.1 Downloading and Installing Cloudera Quickstart VM

 Use following instructions to download and install the Clourdera Quickstart VM with VirtualBox.
 The screenshots are taken from Windows, but the instructions should be the same for Mac computer.